-Our teachers are Mr R Selby (Monday to Thursday) and Miss Maloney (Friday)
+Our teachers are Mr R Selby (Monday to Wednesday) and Miss Maloney (Thursday and Friday)

 Our teaching assistant is Miss Smith